Don't Miss the Shingle Stagger!

 Always Be Suspicious of “California” Valleys

 A “California” or “Long Island” valley is one in which a vertical shingle is used to line the edge of the valley.
-(Photo:4: California Valley).
+(Photo 4: California Valley).
 It could be an open metal valley or a closed cut valley.
 You will notice a shingle laid parallel to the valley and then rows of shingles laid over the vertical shingle to the rake edge.
 You will see the laminated edges of the vertical shingle in the valley.
 I anticipate installation problems with this California valley because the rows of horizontal shingles are often just started in the valley and the stagger is too small.
 The roofing contractor is saving time and material by not trimming the shingle edge for proper stagger.
 It looks good, but it can leak.

 The Role of Manufacturers